TechCursed/Transaction-Analytics/Questions.md

 ✅ Answer:
 Immutability reduces complexity by eliminating update conflicts, rollback scenarios, and race conditions.
 Systems become easier to reason about and debug.

-1️⃣6️⃣ How does this design behave under very high transaction volume?
+Q66 : How does this design behave under very high transaction volume?

-What they’re testing:
-Scalability strategy.

 ✅ Answer:
 Append‑only inserts scale well under load.
 Combined with partitioning and indexing, PostgreSQL can efficiently handle large write volumes without degrading performance.

-1️⃣7️⃣ Why not use NoSQL or event stores instead?
+Q67 : Why not use NoSQL or event stores instead?

-What they’re testing:
-Technology trade‑offs.

 ✅ Answer:
 PostgreSQL provides strong consistency, relational querying, and mature tooling.
 Given the need for structured queries and reporting, it was a practical and reliable choice.

-1️⃣8️⃣ How do you manage storage growth for immutable data?
+Q68 : How do you manage storage growth for immutable data?

-What they’re testing:
-Operational thinking.

 ✅ Answer:
 We use table partitioning by date and retention policies.
 Older partitions can be archived, compressed, or moved to cold storage without impacting recent queries.

-1️⃣9️⃣ How does this enable compliance and legal investigations?
+Q69 : How does this enable compliance and legal investigations?

-What they’re testing:
-Real fintech scenarios.

 ✅ Answer:
 Because every transaction event is preserved, investigators can reconstruct exact transaction timelines, verify outcomes, and prove data integrity during disputes or audits.

-2️⃣0️⃣ What problems would arise if the data were mutable instead?
+Q70 : What problems would arise if the data were mutable instead?

-What they’re testing:
-Risk awareness.

 ✅ Answer:
 Mutable data could hide historical states, introduce inconsistencies, complicate audits, and make it impossible to confidently replay or verify past transaction behavior.